vladbelous/tinyAVR_gcc_setup/README.md

 sudo cp include/avr/iotn1614.h $PREFIX/avr/include/avr/
 ```

+*Note*: Obviously, if you are using a part other than attiny1614, adjust file names accordingly.

-You should see similar structure with other (supported) micros, e.g. compare:
+You should see file structure similar to that of other (supported) MCUs, e.g. compare outputs of:
 ```
-find $PREFIX -iname '*841*'
+find $PREFIX -iname '*841*'   # support files for attiny841
-find $PREFIX -iname '*1614*'
+find $PREFIX -iname '*1614*'  # support files for the new attiny1614
 ```

 ### Atmel/Microchip libm/libc: